Gorcc/vanilla-js-movie-app/README.md

-# vanilla-js-movie-app
+# Vanilla Javascript Movie App
-A vanilla Javascript Movie app
+A movie app i made learning about Javascript.

+Live version of the project on the right side.